TAFEP Hero 2024 Nov Dec

 As both interviewees affirm, the success of the Unblocked APMA Challenge is rooted in close collaboration across various functions at Novartis.
 Led by the Communications & Advocacy team, the initiative involved other departments such as P&O and Commercial, along with country champions who spearheaded efforts locally.

-Through the broader Unblocked Movement, sustainable partnerships have been built to raise awareness and encourage behavioural changes for better heart health outcomes, addressing the fact that 80% of cardiovascular disease deaths are preventable.
+Through the Unblocked Movement, the team aimed to build sustainable partnerships to raise awareness and encourage behavioural changes for better heart health outcomes.
+"The reality is 80% of CVD deaths are preventable.
+There is much work to be done still."

 "Employee health and wellness go hand in hand with employee engagement.
 When employees are unwell or struggle with health issues, it is challenging for them to stay engaged at work."